tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 | **environmentAttributes** | object | This specifies any environment attributes to help decide if a test is eligible to execute or not. | false

-#### Switch On / Off VM watch
+#### Switching On / Off VM watch

-VM watch can be switched on / off by setting the "enabled" configuration.
+VM watch can be switched on / off by setting the `enabled` configuration.

 ```
 {